vert-pjoubert/goth-template/README.md

 - Event listeners, such as for unauthorized responses, are added to handle specific scenarios dynamically.
 - These listeners enhance user experience by providing immediate feedback and actions without requiring full page reloads.

-### Summary

-This Go Templ + HTMX website template provides a robust structure for building interactive and dynamic web applications.
-By leveraging server-side rendering for initial page loads and HTMX for dynamic updates, the template ensures a smooth user experience while maintaining the simplicity and efficiency of server-rendered HTML.
-The template also includes mechanisms for handling authentication and theme switching, making it a comprehensive solution for modern web development.
-With built-in support for OAuth2 authentication and XORM for MySQL database integration, it offers a solid foundation for secure and scalable applications.
-The `AppStore` interface manages application state efficiently, providing a seamless way to handle user sessions and data retrieval within the view renderer.